 Evolutionary psychologists hypothesize, for example, that humans have inherited special mental capacities for learning language, making this process nearly automatic.
 Other adaptations might include the abilities to infer others' emotions, to discern kin from non-kin, to identify and prefer healthier mates, to cooperate with others, and so on.
 Consistent with the theory of natural selection, evolutionary psychology sees organisms as often in conflict with others of their species, including mates and relatives.
 For example, mother mammals and their young offspring sometimes struggle over weaning, which benefits the mother more than the child.

-The brain is an information processing device that produces behavior in response to external inputs., The brain's adaptive mechanisms are shaped by natural and sexual selection., Most contents and processes of the brain are unconscious., and all of these answers
+The brain is an information processing device that produces behavior in response to external inputs., Most contents and processes of the brain are unconscious., The brain's adaptive mechanisms are shaped by natural and sexual selection., or all of these answers